atom/github/docs/rfcs/XXX-pull-request-review.md

 Workflows around pull request reviews involve many trips between your editor and your browser.
 If you check out a pull request locally to test it and want to leave comments, you need to map the issues that you've found in your working copy back to lines on the diff to comment appropriately.
 Similarly, when you're given a review, you have to mentally correlate review comments on the diff on GitHub with the corresponding lines in your local working copy, then map _back_ to diff lines to respond once you've established context.
 By revealing review comments as decorations directly within the editor, we can eliminate all of these round-trips and streamline the review process for all involved.

+Peer review is also a critical part of the path to acceptance for pull requests in many common workflows.
+By surfacing progress through code review, we provide context on the progress of each unit of work alongside existing indicators like commit status.

 ## Explanation

 ### Entry points